univention/guardian/docs/architecture.md

 [`policy-bundles.md`](policy-bundles.md).

 On Nubus for Kubernetes,
-the `guardian-cerbos` chart mounts each policy source as its own subdirectory below `/policies` and compiles the whole tree in an init container before the server starts.
+the `guardian` chart mounts each policy source as its own subdirectory below `/policies` and compiles the whole tree in an init container before the server starts.
 There is no listener and no LDAP bundle there;